Bg

 However, if you see that potty training is majorly affecting sleep for a prolonged period, this may be a clue that there’s something else at play.
 For example, undue stress and anxiety from potty training or another external factor could be impacting sleep quality for your toddler.

 In general, if your child has not been sleeping well, this may derail the potty training process.
-You may want to consider working on sleep skills before embarking on the transition to potty training.
+You may want to consider working on sleep skills before embarking on the transition to potty training, as a well-rested child is less likely to experience a sleep regression after potty training.

 If your kiddo is well-rested and has good sleep habits and skills, it’s more likely that potty training will go well.
 Their internal clock will be regulated and this will make it easier to have a predictable schedule and routine for the bathroom too.

 On the other hand, when a child is overtired it will likely be much harder to integrate learning how to use the toilet.
-Overtired kids have a harder time falling asleep and staying asleep when they haven’t gotten adequate rest.
-As a result, not sleeping well can temporarily weaken [2] the part of the brain that manages planning and problem-solving, which are important when potty training.
+Overtired kids have a and staying asleep when they haven’t gotten adequate rest.
+As a result, not sleeping well can temporarily weaken [] the part of the brain that manages planning and problem-solving, which are important when potty training.

 Toddlers are very good at finding reasons to prolong bedtime and potty training provides them with plenty of stall tactics!
 They can usually quickly figure out that if they say they have to poop right before bed, this leads to sitting on the toilet for a while instead of heading right to bed.
 It can be helpful to build a bathroom trip into your child’s bedtime routine to help cut down on this behavior.

-Toddler sleep can also be impacted by potty training if your child wakes up early from naps or overnight and uses needing to go to the bathroom as an excuse to get out of bed.
+Toddler sleep can also be impacted by potty training if your child wakes up early from naps or has nighttime awakenings and uses needing to go to the bathroom as an excuse to get out of bed.
 The nighttime bathroom visits tactic may be more common in children who already have trouble with sleep before they start potty training.

 Typically daytime potty training comes before removing diapers for naps and overnight sleep.
 If you choose to potty train during sleep times (or forget to put a Pull-up or diaper on your child before bed, which happens), bedwetting can often lead to disrupted sleep.
 It also leads to extra laundry and less sleep for you!